-As I mentioned in my last post, there is a maximum amount that any insurance company will spend on an accident (their “limit”), but the consumer, in fact, chooses what that amount will be.
+There is a maximum amount that any insurance company will spend on an accident that involves bodily injury (their “limit”), but the consumer, in fact, chooses what that amount will be.

 When deciding how high of a “limit” to purchase, it’s important to consider the fact that medical expenses from injuries, lost wages, physical therapy expenses, and even death all trigger your “bodily injury liability” limit.
 No matter how serious the injuries, the insurer will never pay more than the “limit.”